 This is not your typical Walt Disney blog where the author tells you where to stay, where to eat and what rides to take.
 There are thousands of those blogs.
+(Although we stayed at the Beach Club again).
 This blog is all about what to BRING to Disney.
 By buying in advance we saved a load of money and it was easier than having to go shopping once we landed or checked-in.
 Have fun.
 Like they say, Disney World is magical!
 We had a great time!

 Portable Phone Charger.
 I used the Walt Disney app on my phone to check on attraction wait times, to confirm lunch and dinner reservations, move around fast passes and to keep in touch with my husband when he got lost… The app is really handy but when you are in the park for 10 hours you will need to recharge your phone battery.
 The charger is high speed and compact.
 I recharged the charger each night, slipped it into the backpack and powered up my phone usually in the afternoon while on the go.